Sunday, August 17, 2025

 In an earlier post, I looked at how world orders changed over the last 400 years, and how we entered the US led unipolar liberal world order after the collapse of the Soviet Union.
 Here, I am trying to analyze where it is headed.

-The basics framework of the liberal world order rests on the following tenets:
+The basic framework of the liberal world order rests on the following tenets:

 1. Individual rights, including freedom of speech and freedom of religion; and "no taxation without representation".